Fixture Wire Is Available In Sizes From: Complete Guide

 Q5: Can I reuse old fixture wire from a broken lamp?

 You’ve now got a solid grasp on fixture wire sizes, why they matter, and how to pick the right one for any project.
-Next time you’re in a hardware store, you’ll walk in with a clear idea of what gauge to grab, what insulation to look for, and how to avoid the common pitfalls that trip up even seasoned DIYers.
+Plus, next time you’re in a hardware store, you’ll walk in with a clear idea of what gauge to grab, what insulation to look for, and how to avoid the common pitfalls that trip up even seasoned DIYers.
 Happy wiring!

 Safety First: The “Do’s” and “Don’ts” Checklist

-| Do | Why | Don’t |
+Do Why Don’t

-| Turn off the breaker before any work | Prevents shock and accidental short circuits.
-Practically speaking, | Pull wires through conduit with excessive force or leave them dangling. |
+Turn off the breaker before any work Prevents shock and accidental short circuits.
+Work on a live circuit.
+But

-| Use a voltage tester on every new connection | Confirms that the circuit is de‑energized and that the wire is correctly fed. | |
+Use a voltage tester on every new connection Confirms that the circuit is de‑energized and that the wire is correctly fed.
+Assume the breaker is off; always double‑check.

-| Follow the manufacturer’s instructions | Each fixture is engineered for a specific load and wire size. | Override the spec sheet for convenience. |
+Follow the manufacturer’s instructions Each fixture is engineered for a specific load and wire size.
+Override the spec sheet for convenience.

 Common Mistakes and How to Avoid Them

-Under‑gauging for a Long Run
+1. Under‑gauging for a Long Run

 Problem: A 12‑AWG wire may look fine at 10 ft, but over 30 ft the voltage drop can exceed 3 %.

-Mixing Conductors with Different Insulation
+2. Mixing Conductors with Different Insulation

 Problem: Combining THHN and THWN in the same conduit can lead to insulation failure.

-Fix: Stick to one insulation type per run or make sure the conduit is rated for the highest temperature. -
+Fix: Stick to one insulation type per run or make sure the conduit is rated for the highest temperature.

-Neglecting Grounding
+3. Neglecting Grounding

 Problem: An ungrounded fixture is a shock hazard and may trip the breaker under fault conditions.

-Fix: Always run a separate grounding conductor or use a multi‑wire branch circuit that shares a neutral and ground. -
+Fix: Always run a separate grounding conductor or use a multi‑wire branch circuit that shares a neutral and ground.

-Overloading a Circuit
+4. Overloading a Circuit

 Problem: Adding a high‑power chandelier to a 15‑amp circuit can cause nuisance tripping or overheating.